vmware/vic-product/docs/user_doc/vic_users/working_with_projects_vicui.md

 1. [Create Templates and Applications](creating_applications_and_templates.md)
 1. [View Library and Logs](view_library_and_logs.md)

-The first three tasks can only be performed by users with the Management Portal Administrator role.
-The others task can be performed by users with Developer or DevOps Administrator roles.
+The first four tasks can only be performed by users with the Management Portal Administrator role.
+The other tasks can be performed by users with DevOps Administrator or Developer roles.